ORBIT - VSV and an anti-PD-1 inhibitor for Canine Lymphoma

 Owners are responsible for the initial diagnostic exam, bloodwork and urinalysis during the screening visit.

-Once a patient is enrolled, all costs associated with visits and treatments pertaining to the study will be covered.
+Once a patient is enrolled, all costs associated with visits and treatments pertaining to the study will be covered with an anticipated maximum of $10,500.